Registry

 The log file is located in registry-data/logs/registry.txt.

-You need to install the latest version of the DroneDB library and add it to PATH.
+- Install the latest version of the DroneDB library and add it to PATH

-Download the latest release for your platform and run the following command:
+- Download the latest Registry release for your platform

 ./Registry.Web ./registry-data